 Morning routines, afternoon pickups, dinner timing, tomorrow's weather.
 Mantle reads the household calendar and the clock, and surfaces the one thing someone needs to decide right now.

+Labels, icons, and grayscale markers keep people distinct.
 Leave-by rows highlight when someone needs to move.
 Cards surface the decisions it's easy to miss — before you go, dinner check, leave by.

 Routes when someone's on the move.
 Pickup alerts surface the person who's closest.
 Kids can share status instead of location — "at practice" is enough.

-An 11.6-inch matte display set in solid oak or walnut, made to read from across the room.
+An 11.6-inch matte E Ink display set in solid oak or walnut, made to read from across the room.
 French cleat mount, no visible cord.
 No camera.
 No microphone.
 One job, done at eye level.

 Cards appear when they matter and fade when they don't.
 One approved label, one clear sentence, at most two buttons.